Skegness: Scarbrough Avenue:

 The danger sign, which would show the inlet's location when the tide was in, was probably also the spindle of a gate valve to open and close the water flow.
 At the baths end of the pipe there would have been a series of graduated filters to ensure that only water entered the pool.

-Angela Gooch, for telling me about the pipes and allowing me to use her images of them
+Angela Gooch, for telling me about the pipes, and allowing me to use her images of them

-This page enlarges an image or adds to the information found on the following page:
+This page enlarges an image or adds to the information found below:

 Skegness: Turkish, Hot, Cold & Swimming Baths

-Victorian Turkish Baths:
+Victorian Turkish Baths: their origin, development, and gradual decline

-The right of Malcolm Shifrin to be identified as the author of this work has been asserted by him
+The right of Malcolm Shifrin to be identified as the author of this work

-in accordance with the Copyright, Designs and Patents Act 1988
+has been asserted by him in accordance with the Copyright, Designs and Patents Act 1988